ome/omero-documentation/omero/sysadmins/omeroweb-upgrade.rst

 using WSGI (see :ref:`omero_web_deployment` for more details).
-If you have already deployed OMERO.web using WSGI you should regenerate your config files, remembering to merge in any of your own modifications if necessary. **Due to the nature of OMERO.web development for the 5.2.x line, you should carry out this step even for minor version upgrades as there may be fixes which require it.**
+If you have already deployed OMERO.web using WSGI you should regenerate your config files, remembering to merge in any of your own modifications if necessary. **Due to changes in OMERO.web, you should carry out this step even for minor version upgrades as there may be fixes which require it.**